 I would like to sponsor DDD Perth

 Great!
-DDD Perth will be heavily publicized in related websites and we believe offers a fantastic marketing opportunity.
-It's also a great chance to give back and support the local development community.
-We have various levels of sponsorship available and opportunities for logo placement on the website, agenda, delegate slides, speaker shirts and we are happy to include advertisements in delegate packs.
-For more information please email [email protected]
+DDD Perth will be heavily publicised in the community and we believe offers a unique marketing and recruiting opportunity.
+It's also a great chance to give back and support the local software community.
+We have various levels of sponsorship available with various benefits and price points.
+We have a sponsorship prospectus that will be provided on request that explains detailed benefits and impact of sponsorship and the difference between the various levels; if you would like a copy please contact us.

 I would like to do this kind of thing more often

-Perth has a very active developer community.
-Consider attending one of the meetups such as Perth .NET, Perth MS Cloud Computing User Group, Perth Functional Programmers, Agile Perth, Perth Agile Meetup, DevOps Perth, Front End Web Developers Perth (Fenders), Perth Agile Testing, or Perth Code Dojo or the awesome Yow!
+Perth has a very active software community.
+Consider attending one of the meetups/conferences such as Perth .NET, Perth MS Cloud Computing User Group, Perth Functional Programmers, Agile Perth, Perth Agile Meetup, DevOps Perth, Front End Web Developers Perth (Fenders), Perth Agile Testing, Perth Code Dojo, Perth Mobile .NET Developers, Women in Technology, WA, Localhost, Mixin conference, or Yow!
 West conference.

 DDD Perth is a not-for-profit community event and the only way we can run it is via generous corporate sponsorship.
 Thanks to all our sponsors new and old - we can't do this without you!